Detective Erlendur series

-The Inspector Erlendur Series is a popular murder mystery series featuring Reykjavik detective Erlendur Sveinsson.
+The Inspector Erlendur Series is a popular murder mystery series featuring Reykjavík detective Erlendur Sveinsson.
 Written by Icelandic author Arnaldur Indriðason, the series is published in the U.S. by Minotaur Press and consists of more than a dozen novels.
 Mýrin (Jar City), the third book in the series, was the first to be translated into English.
 Mýrin was also adapted as a 2006 film entitled Jar City, starring Ingvar Eggert Sigurðsson as Erlendur.

 Note: Reykjavik Nights, while written later, is a prequel to the Inspector Erlendur series (#0).